 Three hours of lecture per week.
-This one semester introduction to chemistry course is organized around the physical and chemical properties of matter.
-It introduces the atomic structure of elements, the kinds of bonds in chemical compounds, how atomic ratios in molecules form the basis for the stoichiometry of reactions, ionic and organic compounds, the factors that affect chemical reactivity, kinetics and thermodynamics.
+An introduction to chemistry organized around physical and chemical properties of matter.
+Emphasizes the atomic structure of elements, bonds in chemical compounds, atomic ratios in molecules as the basis for the stoichiometry of reactions, ionic and organic compounds, chemical reactivity, kinetics and thermodynamics.
+Fall.

 FCH 111 Survey of Chemical Principles Laboratory (1)

 FCH 111.
 Survey of Chemical Principles Laboratory.
 (1) Three hours of laboratory per week.
 Basic and applied laboratory techniques will be emphasized through experiments dealing with: the density of solids and liquids, stoichiometry, calorimetry, chemical reactivity, gas laws, kinetics,acid/base chemistry, and organic chemistry.
 (Fall)

 Prerequisite(s): none Corequisite: FCH110

 One hour of lecture and discussion per week.
 Introduction to campus resources available to ensure academic success.
 Introduction to chemistry as a field of inquiry.
 Introduction to laboratory safety.
 Fall.

 Three hours of lecture per week.
 This first semester general chemistry course is organized around the physical and chemical properties of matter.
 It introduces the atomic structure of elements, the kinds of bonds in chemical compounds, how atomic ratios in molecules form the basis for the stoichiometry of reactions, begins a treatment of thermodynamics and discusses the principles of chemical reactivity.
 Fall.

 Prerequisite(s): APM 104 (may be taken concurrently) or equivalent (ex.
 Precalculus).